issa-project/issa-pipeline/environment/datasets/Readme.md

 # External Datasets

-In addition to the ISSA pipeline generated data other RDF datasets can be loaded into the same triple store.
+In addition to the ISSA pipeline generated data, other RDF datasets can be loaded into the same triple store.
 Especially it makes sense to load the external datasets containing the entities that are referenced by the ISSA data, such as GeoNames, Wikidata, or DBpedia.
 The dataset might also contain the related entities that allow for more elaborate reasoning on the ISSA knowledge graph.

 Each external dataset is an open-source dataset and has a unique process of obtaining and loading the data as well as a specific update schedule.

 ## Common datasets